margrietpalm/slide_jc2018/markdown/slides.md

 What I really like &#x1F603;
 -------------------------------
 * Model gives mechanistic insights in tumor progression and treatments
-* Model focusses on phenotype instead of genotype
+* Model focuses on phenotype instead of genotype
   * phenotype to genotype translation is often unknown
 * Model highlights the importance of the tumor environment